Test Runner tab

 Tooltip and Shortcut

-Rerun the current process.
+Rerun the current test session.

 The process reruns always in the same console regardless of whether this console is pinned or not.